laro/Cilia/README.md

         - `String` - `StringView`
         - `Array` - `ArrayView`
         - `Vector` - `VectorView`
-    - not (as the views typically do not guarantee contiguous memory access, i.e. support stride):
+    - not (as the views typically do not guarantee contiguous memory access, i.e. they do support stride):
         - ~~`Matrix` - `MatrixView`~~
         - ~~`Image` - `ImageView`~~
         - ~~`MDArray` - `MDArrayView` (AKA MDSpan?)~~
-        - Maybe having XBaseView explicitly _without_ stride:
+        - Maybe having some `XBaseView` explicitly _without_ stride support,
-            - Can cut off at start and end, but no slicing.
+          that can cut off at start and end, but no slicing:
             - `Matrix` - `MatrixBaseView`
             - `Image` - `ImageBaseView`
             - `MDArray` - `MDArrayBaseView`